WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project helps with enhancing the framework API for agent-based modelling in Immunology.
 For more details see [Immunology modelling project](student-immunology-modelling)

 ### Clinical Dashboards - Data Science or Software Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
-For more details see [Clinical Dashboards project.(student-clinical-dashboards)
+For more details see [Clinical Dashboards project.](student-clinical-dashboards)

 ### Capacity Planning (Storage) - Data Science
 This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage at WEHI.